-‘Fat drawing’ is shown as part of the Wellcome Trust ‘Brains: The Mind as Matter’ exhibition (2013), at The Museum of Science and Industry, Manchester.
+‘Fat drawing’ was shown as part of the Wellcome Trust ‘Brains: The Mind as Matter’ exhibition (2013), at The Museum of Science and Industry, Manchester.
 The image is based upon a cross section of the brain, it is life size and drawn with goose fat.
-We tend to think of the brain in abstract terms, but it is also an object, an organ which is made up largely of water and fat.
-The image is translucent and ephemeral.
-The transparent body, seeing the unseen, has a long history in western medicine; however the transparency in this drawing makes it more difficult to see.
+We tend to think of the brain in abstract terms, but it is also an object, an organ which is made up largely of fat and water.
+The drawing is translucent, and ideas about the transparent body, or seeing the unseen, have a long history in western medicine.

 Fat is an unstable medium to work with, it spreads and seeps across the paper.
 I have used transparent barriers to slow down this process, but the fat will cross the barrier over time.
-It’s a fugitive drawing which will change over time.
+It is therefore a fugitive drawing, one which will change over time.
 Our brains are constantly changing, our minds are rarely still.
 I wanted the image to reflect this experience of our minds and our consciousness, which is in constant flux.